Using our cutters for best results

 Have you used a lubricant?
 Its easy to forget to use the sponge method or dust your clay with cornflower before use but it really does help so this is a good habit to get into.

-3 Easier methods for tricky cutters
+3 Easy methods for tricky cutters

 1) The Wiggle